AGN -- host galaxy photometric decomposition using a fast, accurate and precise deep learning approach: Results

 In Fig.\,\ref{rmse_z} we show the RMSE of the Zoobot predictions (purple lines) as a function of the injected AGN contribution fraction, redshift, S/N and kron radius ($r_{kron}$, calculated with SExtractor in the F150W filter).
 The solid lines show the RMSE of the whole test subset.
 To separately investigate how the performance might change for highly disturbed or irregular galaxies, we also show galaxies classified as mergers (dashed lines) and galaxies classified as non-mergers (dotted lines), separately.
 In general, the RMSE is slightly lower for non-merging galaxies, but the difference with mergers is very small.
 The RMSE is larger for lower values of the injected AGN contribution fraction and reaches a maximum mean value of 0.020.
 At $f_{AGN}>0.2$, Zoobot achieves smaller errors than the coefficient of variation of the PSF, that is, smaller error than the error on the PSF resulting from the intrinsic temporal and spatial variations (shaded region of Fig.\,\ref{rmse_z}).
 In other words, the precision of our DL-based method is better than the intrinsic variations of the observed PSF.
 This is only possible because the DL method is trained on data which include the full range of observed PSFs.
 There is an increase in the RMSE with increasing redshift, with a maximum value of RMSE $=0.026$ at $z=3$, possibly because galaxies at higher redshifts are smaller and tend to have lower S/N (i.e. more dominated by noise).
-Indeed, we see that generally the RMSE increases with decreasing $r_{kron}$ and S/N.
+Indeed, we see that generally the RMSE increases with decreasing $r_{kron}$ and S/N. However, we also observe a small rise in RMSE at the highest S/N end, which is likely due to low number statistics in that bin; in such cases, even a single outlier can have a disproportionately large effect on the RMSE.

 In Fig.\,\ref{relative_error} we show the relative absolute error (RAE), which is the ratio between the absolute error divided by the real value\footnote{The relative error is not well defined when the real AGN fraction is equal to zero.
 In order to calculate the relative error when $f_{AGN}$ [injected] $= 0$, we approximate it with $f_{AGN}$ [injected] $= 1e-3$.},